+- Adsorption

+- Penetration

-Adsorption • Replication
+- Replication

-Penetration • Maturation
+- Maturation

-Release
+- Release

-Reinfection
+- Reinfection

-Name Of The Lecturer G. MANI KUMAR

-Program B. Sc - BZC

-Course (Paper) Paper I - Fundamentals of Microbes and Non-vascular Plants

-Name of the Topic Virus

-Topic Synopsis Gemini virus Bacteriophage Prions Viroids Disease symptoms of virus in plants Significances of viruses

-Hours Required 6

-Learning Objectives On completion of this topic students will be able to 1) Explain origin of life on the earth.
+Name Of The Lecturer G. MANI KUMAR Program B. Sc - BZC Course (Paper) Paper I - Fundamentals of Microbes and Non-vascular Plants Name of the Topic Virus Topic Synopsis Gemini virus Bacteriophage Prions Viroids Disease symptoms of virus in plants Significances of viruses Hours Required 6 Learning Objectives On completion of this topic students will be able to 1) Explain origin of life on the earth.
 2) Illustrate diversity among the viruses and prokaryotic organisms and can categorize them.

-organishis and can categorize them.
+Pre Knowledge to be reminded Life is coeternal with matter and has no beginning; life arrived on Earth at the time of Earth's origin or shortly thereafter.
+Life arose on the early Earth by a series of progressive chemical reactions.
+Such reactions may have been likely or may have required one or more highly improbable chemical events.